SkylineCommunications/dataminer-docs/connector-help/connector_help/Ateme_AMS.md

 ## How to use

-The first time using the driver it's important to check the Protocols page to see which protocols and version are supported.
+The first time using the connector it's important to check the Protocols page to see which protocols and version are supported.

 The Elements page is also something you have to check to see if the DVEs are created for the elements that you want, here you can also disable DVEs for elements that you are less interested in.